panzerdp/dmitripavlutin.com/content/posts/077-javascripr-scope-gotchas/index.md

 }
 ```

 ES2015 modules system is static.
 The modules dependencies are determined by analyzing the JavaScript source code, without executing it.
-Thus you cannot have `import` statements inside code blocks or functions.
+Thus you cannot have `import` statements inside code blocks or functions since they are executed during runtime.

 ## 4. Function parameters scope